PaponAhasan/Data-Structures-and-Algorithms/Fundamental/Pointers/Reference Variable.md

 ### Program in Memory

 ```
 If we have program and we went to run it, the program is loadded in the main memory of code section.
+When a variable is
+declared compiler automatically allocates memory for it.
+This is known as compile time memory allocation or static memory
+allocation.
 Three parts of the main memory.
   1. The code
   2. The Stack and